Valentine Bambrick

-Valentine Bambrick VC (13 April 1837 – 1 April 1864) was a recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Valentine Bambrick (13 April 1837 – 1 April 1864) was a recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Bambrick was a son of the Army - his father, at least one uncle (after whom he was named), and his older brother John all served with the 11th Hussars (Prince Albert's Own).

 Early life

 He was the son of John Thomas (1790–1879) and Harriett Ann Bambrick (1795–1871), née Redlan.
 His older brother Private John Thomas Bambrick (1832–1893) fought with the 11th Hussars (PAO) during the famous Charge of the Light Brigade in 1854 during the Crimean War.
 In 1853 Valentine Bambrick joined the 60th Rifles at the age of 16.
 He was 21 years old and a private in the 1st Battalion, 60th Rifles (later The King's Royal Rifle Corps), during the Indian Mutiny when the following deed took place on 6 May 1858 at Bareilly, India.
 He and his company commander Lieutenant Cromer Ashburnham (1831–1917) were cornered and Bambrick was awarded the Victoria Cross for his acts, recorded in the London Gazette as:

 For conspicuous bravery at Bareilly, on the 6th of May, 1858, when in a Serai, he was attacked by three Ghazees, one of whom he cut down.
 He was wounded twice on this occasion.

 This short citation gives little idea of the desperate hand-to-hand fighting Bambrick would have been involved in in the narrow streets and alleys of Bareilly.